|

 Properties of odd numbers

-Odd numbers, just like even numbers, have certain characteristics:
+Odd numbers, like even numbers, possess certain characteristics:

 - Non-divisibility by 2: Odd numbers end with the digits 1, 3, 5, 7, or 9.